-The functions f and g are preferably publicly-agreed 35 one-way functions, (being thought of as) having two arguments, such functions well know in the art.
-Each image under g may be assumed to be conformable as an argument for f, and each image under f in turn is representable as a residue modulo M, all in some standard 40 way.
-These functions should preferably be "collision free," in the sense that it is difficult to find more than one valid argument pair that yields the same result, a property commonly achieved in the cryptographic art.
+The functions f and g are preferably publicly-agreed one-way functions, (being thought of as) having two arguments, such functions well know in the art.
+Each image under g may be assumed to be conformable as an 40 argument for f, and each image under f in turn is representable as a residue modulo M, all in some standard way.
+These functions should preferably be "collision free," in the sense that it is difficult to find more than one valid argument pair that yields the same result, a 45 property commonly achieved in the cryptographic art.

-A further desirable property of g is that for each 45 particular allowed first argument, there exist the same number of second arguments that produce each possible output; in other words, fixing any first argument gives a k-to-one map from the second argument to the output.
-This novel and inventive property is believed to offer 50 the advantage of "unconditional" protection against tracing; that is, even infinite computing power is thought to be unable to determine the first argument of a g given only its result.
-In any case, functions believed to have such properties, or to be close to them in some 55 absolute or merely computational sense, may offer similar advantages.
-Since a "random" one-way function from the concatenation of the (suitably-sized) arguments may be expected to come rather close to the desired properties, it is believed that almost any one- 60 way function could be used.
+A further desirable property of g is that for each particular allowed first argument, there exist the same number of second arguments that produce each possible output; in other words, fixing any first argument gives a 50 k-to-one map from the second argument to the output.
+This novel and inventive property is believed to offer the advantage of "unconditional" protection against tracing; that is, even infinite computing power is thought to be unable to determine the first argument of 55 a g given only its result.
+In any case, functions believed to have such properties, or to be close to them in some absolute or merely computational sense, may offer similar advantages.
+Since a "random" one-way function from the concatenation of the (suitably-sized) argu- 60 ments may be expected to come rather close to the desired properties, it is believed that almost any oneway function could be used.

-One exemplary way to construct a preferred such function is to apply a bijective one-way function, such as are well known in the public key cryptographic art as "discrete-log" problems over some group, to the second 65 argument and to use the group operation involved to combine the result with the image under a one-way function of the first argument.
-For instance, the first argument might be used as the exponent of a primitive element modulo a first large prime and the result (possibly after applying, say, DES with a fixed key or the like) added, modulo a second large prime, to the result of raising a primitive element modulo the second prime to the second argument power.
-Bijective post-scrambling of the final result might be provided by a final application of, say, DES with a fixed key; and similar pre-scrambling of each of the original two arguments may also be used.
+One exemplary way to construct a preferred such function is to apply a bijective one-way function, such 65 as are well known in the public key cryptographic art as "discrete-log" problems over some group, to the second argument and to use the group operation involved to combine the result with the image under a one-way function of the first argument.
+For instance, the first argument might be used as the exponent of a primitive element modulo a first large prime and the result (possibly after applying, say DES with a fixed key or the like) added, modulo a second large prime, to the result of raising a primitive element modulo the second prime to the second argument power.
+Bijective post-scrambling of the final result might be provided by a final applicascrambling of each of the original two arguments may also be used.

-The infix operation " $\oplus$ " is the group operation of addition modulo a primart as large as any u, to be described.
-It would be obvious to those of skill in the art how bit-wise exclusive-or, or any suitable group operation could also be used.
+The infix operator " $\oplus$ " is the group operation of addition modulo a prime as large as any u, to be dehow bit-wise exclusive-or, or any suitable group operation could also be used.

 Subscripts, on both symbolic names and message numbers, denote indexes that for clarity are taken to be over the natural numbers; set notation (including set difference) is used to indicate the ordered sets over which these range.
 Symbolic names i, j, and k are used for indices.
-Cardinality of sets is shown as usual by surrounding them with "|" symbols.
+Cardinality of sets is shown as usual by surrounding them with "1" symbols.
 A special operation shown as "@" is used for clarity as a prefix on the symbolic name of an index; this denotes the position of the index within its ordered index set.
-(For example, if $i \in \{3, 1, 4\}$ and $g{1,g_2,g_3,g_4} = 4,8,1,7$ then $g_i = 1,4,7$ and $g_i + g{@i} = 5,12,8$ ).
-The usual II notation is used for products modulo M, where the index in the expression following the II is taken to run over its full index set.
+(For example, if $i \in \{3, 1, 4\}$ and $g_1, g_2, g_3, g_4 = 4, 8, 1, 7$ then $g_i = 1, 4, 7$ and $g_i + g{\bigoplus i} = 5,12,8$ ).
+The usual $\pi$ notation is used for prodlowing the $\pi$ is taken to run over its full index set.